SoulcodeAgency/bexio-chrome-extension/PRIVACY.md

-# Data Privacy Policy for Soulcode's Bexio Timetracking Templates
+# Data Privacy Policy for Soulcode's "Bexio Timetracking Templates"

 *We do not track any of your data, period.*